clarkgrubb/oksql/README.md

 ## Installation ##

 * install ruby (including rubygems)
-* sudo gem install ruby-odbc
+* sudo gem install ruby-odbc highline
 * install the odbc driver for your database

 ## To Do ##